SpehleonLP/tonton-example/README.md

 ### 2. `tonton-analyze` - Biomechanical Analysis

-Reads GLTF files with the `LF_RINTINTIN` extension and performs creature analysis with configurable parameters.
+Reads GLTF files and performs creature analysis with configurable parameters. if LF_RINTINTIN is provided it will use those values, otherwise it will run rintintin itself.

 **Usage:**
 ```bash